hnykda/tutos/RPi.md

 * Install Sudo
 * Create regular user account

 That's enough for now.
-Logout from ssh (type "exit") and connect again, but as user who was created.
+Logout from ssh (type `exit`) and connect again, but as user who was created.
 Similiar to previous: `ssh username@ip.address`.
 From now, you'll need to type "sudo" in front of every command, which is possibly danger.
 I will warn you in next chapter.

 We must be sure that after reboot RPi will reconnect.
 Type `sudo systemctl status netctl-ifplugd@eth0`.
 In should show something like this:
 ```